Clique factors in pseudorandom graphs: Cascading absorption through orchards

 Recall the definition (Definition~\ref{def:orchard}) of an orchard and that we say a~$(K,M)_r$-orchard $\bc{O}$ \emph{absorbs} a $(k,m)_r$-orchard $\bc{R}$ if there is a $((r-1) k,M)_r$-suborchard $\bc{O}'\subset \bc{O}$, such that there is a $K_r$-factor in $G[V(\bc{R})\cup V(\bc{O}')]$.

 In this section we prove Lemma \ref{lem:absorptionbetweenlayers}, restated below for convenience, which is a generalisation of \cite[Lemma 3.5]{Nen18}.
 The lemma gives some sufficient conditions for an orchard to be able to absorb another orchard.
-Our proof scheme follows that of \cite{HKMP18b} which gives a polynomial time two phase algorithm for finding the necessary $K_r$-factor.

 {Lemma \ref{lem:absorptionbetweenlayers}} \begin{lem:absorptionbetweenlayers}{(Restated)} For any $3\leq r\in \NN$ and $0<\zeta,\eta<1$ there exists an $\eps>0$ such that the following holds for any $n$ vertex $(p,\beta)$-bijumbled graph $G$ with $\beta\leq \eps p^{r-1}n$.
 Let $\bc{O}$ be a $(K,M)_r$-orchard in $G$ such that $KM\geq\zeta n$.
 Then there exists a set $B \subset V(G)$ such that $|B|\leq \eta p^{2r-4}n$ and $\bc{O}$ absorbs any $(k,m)_r$-orchard $\bc{R}$ in $G$ with